 Understanding CO2 Savings

 To help you understand the impact of reducing CO2, it is helpful to understand what preventing one ton of CO2 equates to.
-According to the US Environmental Protection Agency (EPA), the “average” passenger vehicle emits about 250g CO2/km (400g CO2/mi).
+According to the US Environmental Protection Agency (EPA), the “average” passenger vehicle emits about 250 g CO2/km (400 g CO2/mi).
 In other words, an average passenger vehicle in the US will produce one ton of CO2 for every 4,000 km (2,500 mi) driven.
 Furthermore, the average passenger vehicle is driven 20,000 km (12,420 mi) annually, meaning a passenger vehicle in the US will produce 5 tons of CO2 yearly, on average.
-In simple terms, every 1,000 tons of CO2 you prevent from being produced is the equivalent of removing 200 cars from US roads each year.
+In simple terms, every 1,000 tons of CO2 we prevent from being produced is the equivalent of removing 200 cars from US roads each year.
 Figure 2 shows how many passenger vehicles are removed for each of the optimization examples highlighted above.

-While the environmental benefits of our AI optimization software will certainly vary from terminal to terminal given their unique operating conditions, the end-results will remain – there are both cost savings and environmental benefits to software-based optimization.
-The best step to understanding the impact on your terminal is to start a conversation with an INFORM optimization specialist.
+While the environmental benefits of our AI optimization software will certainly vary from terminal to terminal given their unique operating conditions, the end results will remain – there are both cost savings and environmental benefits to software-based optimization.
+The best step toward understanding the impact on your terminal is to start a conversation with an INFORM optimization specialist.
 Our team brings decades of experience and a proven simulation process designed to help terminal operators understand the benefits of optimization – both financially and environmentally.

 Sustainability at INFORM isn’t just a buzzword that we’re jumping on to sell our products.
 In fact, it is an integral part of the culture at INFORM.
 By way of example, our team, while based in Germany, comes from over 30 different nations.
-From the top of our organization to the bottom, we’re committed to improving the “people” and “planet” outcomes directly and indirectly connected to our company and the industry we serve.
+From the top of our organization to the bottom, we’re committed to improving the “people” and “planet” outcomes directly and indirectly connected to our company and to the industry we serve.